 What is Holi Festival?

 In the bouquet of Indian festivals, Holi is the festival of colors, the celebration of love holds a special and a unique charm, giving a wonderful occasion for enjoying with near and dear ones, mainly, the festival symbolizes about commemorating the victory over evil.
 Holi has a long tradition in India and that’s why Holi is celebrated in India.
 This incredible festival is celebrated with much gait and fervor.
 In the diversity world, the festival gives a glimpse of its extraordinary vibrancy and projects out a wonderful exhibition of diverse hues.
-People celebrate the festival with burning of demon Holika with the protection of Prahlada by Lord Vishnu which reveals the Holi, festival of colors in Indian history.
+People celebrate the festival with the burning of demon Holika with the protection of Prahlada by Lord Vishnu which reveals the Holi, festival of colours in Indian history.

 Story of Holi Festival in India

-The festival of Holi in India signifies the arrival of spring, end of winter, forget and forgiveness and helps in building broken relationships.
+The festival of Holi in India signifies the arrival of spring, the end of winter, forget and forgiveness and helps in building broken relationships.
 Holi starts on the evening of Purnima (full moon day) in Vikram Samvat (i.e Hindu Calendar month of Phalguna).
 The festival is celebrated in two ways, Holika Dahan or Chhoti Holi and Dhuleti, Dhulandi or Phagwah.
 The celebration starts on the night before Holi with Holika Dahan where religious rituals happen in front of the bonfire.